ever-co/jobs/README.md

 Currently, we are looking for talented & enthusiastic Web Developers to expand our R&D team in Bulgaria.

-# Career in the company
+# Career in our company
 We are an agile team, where you will learn a lot doing multiple amazing proprietary and open-source projects!